News

 • Band Score: 0-7

-• Explanation: This criterion assesses whether the writing is appropriate for the intended audience in terms of register, tone, and use of technical language.
+• Explanation: This criterion assesses whether the writing is appropriate for the intended audience regarding register, tone, and use of technical language.
 It should:

 • Use Formal Language: Maintain a professional tone suitable for healthcare communication.

-• Employ Appropriate Register: Use language that is appropriate for the recipient and context.
+• Employ Appropriate Register: Use appropriate language for the recipient and context.

 • Band Score: 0-7